 |Market Consumption Capacity||12.5/100||

 Data used are those available for most recent year.
-All sources were accessed in May 2017.
+All sources were accessed in April-May 2020.

 Changes as of 2017

 As of 2017, the MPI will be calculated according to the following changes:

 - Iraq, Myanmar, and Papua New Guinea are removed from the rankings due to the lack of information available to rank these three countries.